Azure/ALZ-Bicep/accelerator/README.md

     > **Note:**
     > If the directory structure specified for the output location does not exist, the module will create the directory structure programatically.

-1. Depending upon your preferred [network topology deployment](https://github.com/Azure/Enterprise-Scale/wiki/ALZ-Setup-azure#2-grant-access-to-user-andor-service-principal-at-root-scope--to-deploy-enterprise-scale-reference-implementation),  remove the assocaited workflow file for each deployment model
+1. Depending upon your preferred [network topology deployment](https://github.com/Azure/Enterprise-Scale/wiki/ALZ-Setup-azure#2-grant-access-to-user-andor-service-principal-at-root-scope--to-deploy-enterprise-scale-reference-implementation),  remove the associated workflow file for each deployment model
     - Traditional VNet Hub and Spoke = .github\workflows\alz-bicep-4a.yml
     - Virtual WAN = .github\workflows\alz-bicep-4b.yml